-Like many airlines, Delta often charges 70,000 miles or more for a round-trip flight to Europe.
-But Delta’s frequent SkyMiles flash sales shake that up in a big way.
-How does this sound?
+Like many airlines, Delta often charges 70,000 miles (or much more) for a round-trip flight to Europe.
+But Delta SkyMiles flash sales shake that up in a big way.

 - Flights to London-Heathrow (LHR) as low as 14,000 SkyMiles round-trip – no, that's not a typo.